Rehost-Startup/docs/getting-started/installation.md

 echo "export PATH=$(pwd)/rehost/bin:$PATH" >> ~/.bash_profile
 ```

 * Close this terminal and open a new one.
 Run `rh -v`.
 It should give you a security warning.
-You need to permit the CLI to be run by Mac by going to `System Preferences>Security & Privacy>Privacy` and click 'Allow Anyway` for the command `rh`.
+You need to permit the CLI to be run by Mac by going to `System Preferences>Security & Privacy>Privacy` and click `Allow Anyway` for the command `rh`.
 Repeat this step but instead of running `rh -v`, run `rhbkg`.

 * Check the version by running: